🏒 Industry Playbooks

 • Adjustment and delivery

-• Clear instructions on what to bring
+• Clear instructions on what to bring (e.g. existing prescription, insurance card)

-• Punctual start times
+• Punctual start times for fitting/styling appointments

-• Comfortable waiting area
+• Comfortable, welcoming waiting area

-Frame Selection Experience
+In-Store Frame Selection

-Helping customers find the perfect frames:
+Helping customers find the perfect frames is the heart of the optical retail experience:

 Browsing Experience